8483/notes/topics/startupCopywritingGuide.md

 Read out loud.
 If it sounds cringe or weird…

 Start over.
-Because that’s not how you talk.
+Because that's not how you talk.

 (Notice how I've been speaking in the first-person and speaking directly to you this whole time?)